1. When will I get in Chem 200 and/or 202?

 8. What is Turnitin and what am I suppose to do with it?

-A. Email [email protected] right away with your section number and a pdf file of the lab report in your email.
+A. Email [email protected] and your lab TA right away with your section number and a pdf file of the lab report in your email.
 There will be points deducted for the mistake, but it’s better than receiving a zero for not reading and submitting properly.
 Reminder: I can see when the assignment was submitted, there is a time stamp.
-Do not try to submit a late lab report into the wrong folder thinking the lab coordinator won’t know, I will and I will report you to Academic Dishonesty and you will receive a zero for the lab report.
+Do not try to submit a late lab report into the wrong folder thinking the lab coordinator won’t know, I will, and I will report you to Academic Dishonesty and you will receive a zero for the lab report.

 A. First, never wait until the last minute to submit your lab report to Turnitin.
 Lastly, email [email protected] right away with your section number and a pdf file of the lab report.
 The email has to be sent to the chem200 email before your lab period otherwise your lab report is late and you will receive a zero.
 Again, never wait until the last minute to complete assignments.